 If you’re from out of state, you can have a symbolic ceremony so you don’t have to worry about the legal side of eloping in Utah!
 How does it work?
 You simply get legally married wherever you live and handle the paperwork there.
 Then, for your elopement, you can make the ceremony entirely your own—no need for an officiant or witnesses!
 Couples who choose this option usually don’t mind not being legally married on the elopement day, because for them, the real “marriage” happens when they exchange vows—it’s all about the celebration of their love!

-Hi I’m Lauren, and if you’re ready to elope in Utah, then I’m the one to help you out!
+Hi I’m Lauren, and if you’re ready to find places to elope in Utah, then I’m the one to help you out!
 Your elopement should be about you and your partner and be exactly what you’ve been dreaming about!